raynardmiot/514-2245-2-team7/readme.md

 ### Uploading an image

 Visit the webpage linked by Terraform's output.
 You should have a prompt to upload an image.
 Our app accepts `.jpg` and `.jpeg` formatted images.
 After a short wait upon uploading, the results will be displayed on the webpage.
+Also, take caution with the file size as overly large images can't be processed.

 ### Cleanup